 Yes.
 In fact, MCE offers one of the most favorable Net Energy Metering programs in California.

 Net metering allows customers to turn their meters backwards and receive credit at times when their solar systems generate more power than is used on-site.
-That power is taken back at times when more power is used than the system produces.
+NEM customers are charged when they use more power than their system produces.
 The credits and charges are netted out either monthly or annually.

 The California Public Utilities Commission requires PG&E to treat MCE generation customers the same as PG&E generation customers.
 That means that MCE provides generation credits and charges, while PG&E continues to charge for transmission, distribution, and all other services.